By Dick Lindsay, Berkshire Eagle Staff

 The School Committee’s initial search began shortly after Eberwein announced in early January he was leaving the district for personal and professional reasons, after a four-year stint as the city’s top educator.

-More than 40 Massa chusetts school districts had superintendent searches well under way, limiting the pool of qualified candidates, school
+More than 40 Massa chusetts school districts had superintendent searches well under way, limiting the pool of qualified candidates, school officials said at the time.

 However, the committee voted May 9 against offering the position to Reza Namin, superintendent of the Spen cer-East Brookfield Regional School District.